Bā Duàn Jǐn : Supporting the sky

 Why become a warrior?

-Everyday life looks more and more like a fight, whose attacks are often underhand (frustration, illness, death of a loved one, fear of losing…).
+Everyday life increasingly resembles a battle, with attacks often being insidious (frustration, illness, the death of a loved one, fear of losing, etc.).

-Thus, each difficulty encountered in his practice (effort, test, remark) prepares him for this confrontation with life.
-The apprentice warrior learns to observe and to feel.
-Thus he gradually develops his awareness of himself and his environment.
+Thus, each difficulty encountered in their practice (effort, challenge, observation) prepares them for this confrontation with life.
+The apprentice warrior learns to observe and feel.
+Thus, they gradually develop their awareness of themselves and their environment.

 The virtues

-The martial artist is initiated into a culture.
-He practices an art, develops virtues that will be integrated throughout his evolution.
-The beginner, from the first second, pursues a path, even if he is not yet aware of it.
-It is the way of harmony.
-Thus he cultivates a body aesthetic in each of his movements.
-In doing so, he develops physical and mental qualities through the more or less delicate situations in which he is placed.
-For harmony is the key to a healthy and fulfilled life.
+Martial artists are introduced to a culture.
+They practice an art, developing virtues that will be integrated throughout their development.
+From the very first second, beginners pursue a path, even if they are not yet aware of it.
+It is the path of harmony.
+Thus, they cultivate a bodily aesthetic in each of their movements.
+In doing so, they develop physical and mental qualities through the more or less delicate situations in which they are placed.
+For harmony is the key to a healthy and fulfilling life.

 Bushido (literally the Way of the Warrior) is the code of honour of the samurai.
 It summarises the virtues to be developed through the practice of a martial art, and to be integrated into one’s life.